CSCfi/csc-user-guide/docs/computing/running/example-job-scripts-puhti.md

-# Example batch job scripts
+# Example batch job scripts for Puhti

-CHECKME: Should there be some Mahti examples?

 Example job scripts for running different types of programs: